 As previously noted, the meaning of one’s life is a subjective notion that is open to one’s own choice.
 Life is as significant as we want it to be.
 Well, if one wants their life to be as meaningful and significant in a positive way as possible, then one needs to act accordingly.

 Power comes with responsibility.
 A subject has the power to live their life in any number of possible ways.
 They have a responsibility to live that life in a way that fits a coherent, rational, moral system.
 The most rational moral system is a form of Utilitarianism that maximizes the total Eudaimonia or long-term potential happiness of all sentient beings.

 How can a mere human being, even contemplate such a grandiose objective?
 We start by optimizing a function that determines what kind of work to do.
 There is work that will improve happiness greatly, but be very difficult, such that a person of a particular combination of talents and abilities will not succeed at.
 There is also work that would be easy for that person, but not particularly useful.
 The ideal is to find what is within the person’s capacity to do well, and the most useful of these.

-One possible version of the grand mission then, one tailored to a certain set of talents and abilities, is to try to improve and save as many lives as possible using technological superiority.
-Perhaps there are others.
 Different people may well be able to achieve different versions of the grand mission, tailored to suit their particular talents and abilities.
 The common thread of course, is the goal of maximizing Eudaimonia for all sentient beings.